tidyverse/tidyr/tests/testthat/_snaps/pivot-wide.md

       Values from `val` are not uniquely identified; output will contain list-cols.
       * Use `values_fn = list` to suppress this warning.
       * Use `values_fn = {summary_fun}` to summarise duplicates.
-      * Use the following to identify duplicates.
+      * Use the following dplyr code to identify duplicates.
         {data} %>%
           dplyr::group_by(a, key) %>%
           dplyr::summarise(n = dplyr::n(), .groups = "drop") %>%